 - Where and when are you looking to travel?

 After the model name comes the travel trailer’s length.
-Airstream offers towable travel trailers at lengths ranging from 33 feet to 16 feet.
-While length is often a matter of personal preference and budget, the length also contributes to the overall weight of the travel trailer, the number of axles, the amount of storage offered, and the amenities you’ll find inside.
-The four single-axle travel trailers built by Airstream – Nest, Basecamp, Bambi, and Caravel – have lengths ranging from 16 to 22 feet.
-They are easy to tow with a variety of vehicles, including most SUVs.
-At 23 feet and above, Airstream travel trailers feature double axle designs to help distribute weight for a smooth towing experience.
-Flying Cloud has the most length options, with 23-, 25-, 26-, 27-, 28-, and 30-foot lengths.
+Airstream offers towable travel trailers at lengths ranging from 16 feet to 33 feet.
+While length is often a matter of budget and comfort, it also contributes to the overall weight of the travel trailer, the number of axles, the amount of storage offered, and the amenities you’ll find inside.

 In general, the shortest Airstream travel trailers have wet baths which combine toilet and shower facilities.
 Moving up in length, you’ll start to see separate bathroom and shower facilities, more storage, and more kitchen counter space.
 With double-axle RVs, the amenities increase exponentially with length.
-In the 23- to 27-foot range, you’ll find more areas to lounge, spacious bathrooms, and increasingly large pantry areas.
-And in Airstream’s longest travel trailers, there are often separate eating, lounging, and sleeping areas, as well as residential-style bathrooms that wouldn’t be out of place in an urban apartment.
+In the 23- to 27-foot range, you’ll find more areas to lounge, spacious bathrooms, increasingly large pantry areas, and work-from-anywhere features.
+And in the longest travel trailers, there are often separate eating, lounging, and sleeping areas, as well as residential-style bathrooms that wouldn’t be out of place in an urban apartment.